0xExp-po/soroban-contracts/README.md

 Organization smart contract implementation in Rust for Soroban (Stellar's Smart Contract)

 Provides to any organization the ability of:
-- Add members to it
+- Add/Remove members to it
-- Reward members based on specific rules of the organization
+- Reward members based on organization-specific rules
-- Remove members from it
+- Define custom reward types, with different amounts associated with them.
 - Get the funds back from a removed member

 ## Setup